rimij405/iga-mineblower/src/MineBlower5/Audio/OmLayers/README.txt

 OmLayerGains.txt contains the gain levels for each file that will be ramped up to or down from.

 Note: wav files are used instead of mp3s to allow seamless looping.
-Files must be stereo to support panning.